AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 because everything is empty.
 The starting player is `X` and `piecesInCol` is a function that always return `0`.

-We are now fully ready to make `ConnectFour` an element of the `AdversarialGame` type class.
+We are now ready to make `ConnectFour` an element of the `AdversarialGame` type class.
 Here we will show only the `step` and `availableActions` functions, for the full code please refer to my [github](https://github.com/AugustoPeres/haskell-AI):

 ```haskell